-Deputy and suspect are killed in shootout in North Dakota
+Deputy killed in North Dakota shootout had just started job

-ROLLA, N.D.
-(AP) — Authorities say a sheriff’s deputy and a suspect have been killed in a shootout in northern North Dakota.
+FARGO, N.D.
+(AP) — A sheriff’s deputy and a man suspected of stealing a minivan were killed in a shootout in northern North Dakota in which several officers opened fire, Rolette County Sheriff Gerald Medrud said Thursday.

-WDAY-TV reports four law enforcement officers chased a man in a pickup truck that was reported stolen from Devils Lake around 6:30 p.m.
-Wednesday.
-KXMC-TV reports that the officers caught up with the pickup about 60 miles northwest of Devils Lake, at a remote intersection in Rolette County near the Canadian border.
-A shootout began.

-Rolette County Sheriff Gerald Medrud says a deputy was fatally shot and the suspect also was killed.
-Authorities haven’t released their identities.
+Deputy Colt Allery, 29, was killed Wednesday evening after he and three other deputies exchanged gunfire with the suspect following a vehicle chase.
+The suspect has not been identified.

+Allery had been with the sheriff’s department for three months after previously working for the city of Rolette Police Department and the Turtle Mountain Tribal Police Department.
+Medrud, speaking at a press conference in Rolla, described his deputy as “full of spunk, cheerful, happy all the time.”

 Most Read Stories

-Note: This story has been updated to correct the location of where officers caught up with the pickup and to correct the spelling of the sheriff’s first name to Gerald, instead of Gearald.